 The buccinator is an important muscle of your oral cavity.
 It is located between your masseter and the corner of your mouth.

-In case of tension or the presence of trigger points, it can cause pain in the cheek and jaw.
+In case of tensions or the presence of trigger points, it can cause pain in the cheek and jaw.

 On this page, you will learn, among other facts, how these tensions come about and how you can relieve them with a self-massage.